Winifred Phillips: Writing

 Phillips is the author of the book A Composer’s Guide to Game Music, which was published by the MIT Press in March 2014.
+The book uses her experience and knowledge from working in composition for video games to assist aspiration composers.
 The book has won several awards including a National Indie Excellence Book Award, and a Nonfiction Book Award from the Nonfiction Authors Association.

 The book was very well received by critics and in 2015, O'Reilly Japan published a Japanese language edition titled Game Sound Production Guide - Composer Techniques for Interactive Music.
+Phillips also was a series of YouTube tutorials to supplement the book, and writes a blog with more information on the topic of scoring for video games.
+Beginning in 2015, she has also given keynotes at the Game Developer's Conference surrounding the topic of game audio.